heatmiser328/lb.react/README.md

 The defender value can also be entered directly into the numeric input.
 Beneath the input are a list of terrain and formations: make the appropriate selections and the value will be defaulted accordingly.
 The available selections will vary from game to game.

+##### Leader loss
+In the event of a leader casualty, the outcome will be presented with icons and appropriate text in center of the result area.

+##### Morale
+A list of morale check outcomes is presented and can be consulted in the event a fire combat yields a more check.
+The table presents the morale value that would pass/fail for the given morale dice, along with a few modified results.

 #### Assault
 ![Assault](https://github.com/jcapuano328/lb.react/raw/master/doc/Assault.png "Assault")

+Prior to melee, attacking infantry "assaults" the defenders.
+The assault process is basically a specially modified morale check.
+This view helps to quickly resolve defender and attacker morale checks.
+The odds table and modifier list are particular to assault, but otherwise it is a standard morale check.

+Quick the quick values buttons (16,26,etc) and the increment/decrement buttons to enter the correct morale and leadership modifier, choose the odds ratio and all applicable modifiers, roll the dice and apply the results.
+The results are displayed as a pass/fail icon.

+This view might benefit from a "predictive" table, as does the fire view, but the number of assaults in any given turn is usually far fewer than fires so it remains in its current form.

 #### Melee
 ![Melee](https://github.com/jcapuano328/lb.react/raw/master/doc/Melee.png "Melee")